 a.
 Community areas with a minimum of 500 square feet. to combine a 50 inch color TV, entertainment system (stereo, DVD, VHS and PlayStation or similar type product), set of sofas or sofa/loveseat, two lounge chairs, end or coffee tables, carpeting and/or ceramic tile, and facilities to prepare and serve food that includes a counter area, Energy Star refrigerator, microwave oven, sink, garbage disposal, with resilient and/or ceramic tile floor.

 b.
-Washer and dryer hookup in each unit and or on-site laundry facilities with a minimum of one washer and dryer for every 10 units of housing.
+Washer and dryer hookup in each unit and/or on-site laundry facilities with a minimum of one washer and dryer for every 10 units of housing.
 Washing machines must be Energy Star rated.

 c.
 Equipped playground that includes a Powerscape, GameTime, or equivalent play set, a tot lot in a softball aggregate or equivalent site of at least 500 square feet.